int128/terraform-aws-kops-alb/README.md

 ## Tips

+### Working with managed services

+You can attach the security group `allow-from-nodes.hello.k8s.local` to managed services such as RDS.

 ### Team development

 It is recommended that the cluster name, S3 bucket name and AWS region are described in [`aws/vars.tf`](aws/vars.tf) for team development.